Skip to Main Content

 • generally don't search for your specific site for your academic research.

-• Search the larger themes represented at the historical site such as labor strikes, racism and discrimination, the antinuclear movement, Vietnam protests on college campuses, women's suffrage, etc.)
+• Search the larger themes represented at the historical site such as labor strikes, racism and discrimination, underground railroad, women's suffrage, etc.)

 • Think of synonyms for keywords (Native American or American Indian), try searching for the subject themes (ex: Native American Treaties) and Michigan or the Great Lakes instead of the specific site/event.